phill-holland/neurodiversity-accommodations-cheat-sheet/OFFICE.md

         it should be noted though that a person should not be made to feel like they have to wear headphones 24/7 in any environment just to cope.

-- [ ] Avoid radios and music <a href="https://www.forbes.com/sites/benjaminlaker/2024/08/02/why-your-favorite-music-can-make-or-break-your-workday/">(Why Tou Favourite Music Can Make Or Break Your Workday)</a>
+- [ ] Avoid radios and music <a href="https://www.forbes.com/sites/benjaminlaker/2024/08/02/why-your-favorite-music-can-make-or-break-your-workday/">(Why Your Favourite Music Can Make Or Break Your Workday)</a>

         Having a radio on or music for the whole office to listen to should also be treated as a potential negative sensory issue, if people want to listen to music they should use headphones.